Gabriel-p/photpy/old_iraf_scripts/README.md

       * The codes 'daomaster_auto', 'daomaster_semi' and 'daomaster_manual',
       MUST be compiled prior to running this script and they need to be located in the '/home/IRAF/custom/' folder.
-If they are NOT located in this folder then the 'loginuser.cl' (showed at the beginning of this manual) must be modified accordingly, if used.
+If they are NOT located in this folder then the 'loginuser.cl' (shown at the beginning of this manual) must be modified accordingly, if used.

       * It needs the files: 'list', the '*.als.1' (or '*.als.2') or '*.mag.1'